evolvedbinary/apache-xmlrpc/README.txt

 You can build the core XmlRpc package with the classes provided using JDK 1.2+.
 If you wish to use the Servlet and/or SSL extensions than you must set the following properties in either your
-${user.home}/build.properties file, or the build.properties
+${user.home}/build.properties file, or the default.properties
 file provided in the XmlRpc build/ directory:

 jsse.jar